eecs582-andlars-hasinha-hejohns/fuse-stackfs/README.md

 form version of the FUSE or Not to FUSE paper.
 In this report, they say that they use libfuse commit #386b1b.

+They also add instrumentation mechanisms to the libfuse library itself.
+These mechanisms are referenced in the StackFS implementation, so they must also be brought over to the newer version of libfuse.

 ## System Details ##